symfony-cmf/symfony-cmf-docs/bundles/create.rst

 ckeditor
 ~~~~~~~~

-If you want to use the ckeditor, you should add a new script in your ``composer.json file``:
+If you want to use the ckeditor, you should add a new script in your ``composer.json`` file:

 .. code-block:: json